 The Best Travel Hacks Do you love the idea of travelling, but get discouraged by all the planning involved?
 Do you hate packing or always end up forgetting something?
 Maybe it’s the opposite, and you always pack too much.
 I was like that when I started travelling, but over the years I picked up some […]

 The dream of about 50% of Instagram users is to become a travel photographer, paid to wander the globe taking photos.
 By that logic, there’s around 400 million of you looking to take amazing travel images.
 But your smartphone camera, however mind-blowing it is, just isn’t going to cut it to compete with the best. […]

 When you’re travelling around Europe, you need a sturdy bag to carry your life with you.
 But as I soon discovered after living in both Switzerland and London, the picturesque cobbled streets do not go well with wheeled suitcases.
 Backpacks are a much better and more practical idea.
 If you’re looking for the best travel backpack for […]

 So you’re wondering how to go about visiting Chernobyl today? or what does Chernobyl look like now?
 Well, you’re in the right place.
-This guide was painstakingly put together by myself after our visit over Christmas last year.
+This guide was painstakingly put together by myself after our visit over Christmas.
 If you like the article and are considering visiting please consider sharing it by using the buttons below.
-We also have […]
+We […]

 Introduction In camera double exposure photography involves combining two or more images into a single frame.
 This allows you to work with your shots and add textures to create surreal scenes.
 Words don’t really do them justice so here are some of my examples: How do they work?
 There are two types […]